 This is the definitive Japanese Language Quest Walkthrough.
 The goal: take you from zero to fluent to legendary.
 This walkthrough should be of use to you regardless of what level you are.
-Updates will appear frequently, and all new posts will be added.
+Updates will appear frequently.
 Posts may be shuffled around if I feel there is a better placement for them and time spans may be adjusted.
 Quickly read over the guideposts and key terms and let the language adventure begin.

 * 1: Worlds should be done in order, but posts within each world can and should often be done simultaneously with each other.